Model Alexis Ren Spills Out Of Tiny White Dress In Sultry New Photo

 “We met on the show, and that is her whole career.
 She is a social media influencer.
 How could I tell her whether she should post something or not,” he shared.
 “You know, that’s not my duty as a boyfriend.
 I personally am a super private person, so I don’t like that.”

-Hopefully now, the two can remain friends and there are no hard feelings between them even though their relationship didn’t end up working out.
+Hopefully now, the two can remain friends.
+It appears that there are no hard feelings between them, even though their relationship didn’t end up working out.